wolever/connext-client/docs/intro.md

-# connext-client
+# Connext Client Package
-[Connext](http://connext.network) creates containerized state channels for dapps.
+[Connext](http://connext.network) creates containerized, virtual state channels for dapps which operate through a hub.
 This repository contains the client-side code for installing and using Connext services within your decentralized application.

-This repository is designed to be used in conjunction with the Connext Hub and [pre-deployed contracts](https://github.com/ConnextProject/ethcalate-2waypayment).
+This repository is designed to be used in conjunction with the Connext Hub and [pre-deployed contracts]().

+# Installation
+`npm i connext`

-## Contributing
+# Contributing

 We welcome any contributions and feedback to our code!